 Gibb’s communal areas are found in the property’s decades-old farmhouse, approached from the cottages along neat stone paths.
 The building retains a number of its original features, not least the low ceilings set with sturdy beams!
 In the lounge, leather and cowhide armchairs are positioned around ornate coffee tables, and the walls are adorned with beautiful wildlife artwork.
 There are a couple of stoves too, and you can order drinks from the property’s well-stocked bar.
 Gibb’s has two dining rooms, both boasting lovely garden views.
 The chef uses ingredients from the farm’s own gardens, guaranteeing some seriously fresh food!
 Delicious buffet breakfasts and lunches are presented daily, while dinner is a formal three-course meal.
 Separate tables are the norm, and guests are welcome to eat out on the terrace.
 The farm’s coffee is available for purchase from the boutique, along with a great range of craft and curio items, and works by the artist in residence.
 Anyone in need of a little time to relax will love whiling away a few hours in the gardens, by the swimming pool, at the Tulia Spa, or with an in-room spa treatment.

 ACTIVITIES AT GIBB'S FARM:

-- The farm offers an exciting variety of things to do.
+Gibb’s Farm offers an exciting variety of things to do:

 Explore the farm- You could certainly begin by exploring the extensive grounds, taking in the herb garden, rose garden, vegetable garden, and all the resident birdlife, in the company of an experienced horticulturalist!
 Several other walks are available.
 You can take a look around the farm, including the coffee fields and cattle herd.
 You can get really involved in farm life too, joining in with bread making, vegetable harvesting, and coffee roasting!